Last Upated: January 11, 2023

 For an example of the transfer process and timeline in your state, check out Boston Public Schools’ transfer guidelines.
 Parents are generally responsible for transportation when their student is participating in open enrollment, unless the transfer addresses racial imbalances or the student qualifies for free or reduced-price lunch.

-In Michigan, there is restricted open enrollment.
-Depending on the district and their school’s performance, parents may have the option to transfer their child to a different public school.
+In Michigan, districts can generally choose whether to participate in open enrollment.
+Intradistrict open enrollment is only mandatory when a school is unaccredited for three years in a row.
+So, depending on the district and their school’s performance, parents may have the option to transfer their child to a different public school.
 If so, they are responsible for transporting their child to that school.

 Minnesota offers some open enrollment.
 Parents can choose a traditional public school outside of their district based on the state’s open enrollment laws, and also may be able to choose another school within their district, depending on their local school board.
 In the 2020-2021 school year, about 10% of Minnesota students used open enrollment!